putrequest/network-sniff-workshop/README.md

 The objective of the workshop is:

-- Obtaining Credit Card Numbers of three users (using Websocket analysis on wireshark)
+- Obtaining Credit Card Numbers of five users (using Websocket analysis on wireshark)
-- Obtaining ID photos of three users (having decoded images from base64 in a POST request payload data)
+- Obtaining ID photos of five users (having decoded images from base64 in a POST request payload data)
-- Obtaining Passwords and Usernames of five users
+- Obtaining Passwords and Usernames of seven users
-    - using some of them to receive a new photo from the website hosted at localhost:3000
+    - using some of them to receive a flag from the website hosted at `localhost:3000`

 ## Setup